Free Speech | Defamation | Online Stalking | Social Media disputes | Anti-SLAPP

 “As a preliminary matter, we observe that “online bullying, called cyberbullying, happens when teens use the Internet, cell phones, or other devices to send or post text or images intended to hurt or embarrass another person.
 Contrary to what cyberbullies may believe, cyberbullying is a big deal, and can cause a variety of reactions in teens.
 Many youth experience a variety of emotions when they are cyberbullied.
 Youth who are cyberbullied report feeling angry, hurt, embarrassed, or scared.”
 Children have killed each other and committed suicide after having been involved in a cyberbullying incident.
 Cyberbullying is usually not a one time communication, unless it involves a death threat or a credible threat of serious bodily harm.
 In studies of middle and high school students, the most common way that children and youth reported being cyberbullied was through instant messaging (also text messaging).
 Somewhat less common ways involved the use of chat rooms, emails, and messages posted on Web sites (ex. facebook, twitter).
 Cyberbullying has increased in recent years.
 In nationally representative surveys of 10–17 year-olds, twice as many children and youth indicated that they had been victims and perpetrators of online harassment in 2005 compared with 1999/2000.”

-What are the elements that have to be shown in a Intentional Infliction of Emotional Distress civil lawsuit?
+What are the elements that have to be shown in an Intentional Infliction of Emotional Distress civil lawsuit?
+(IIED)

 Is the California anti-SLAPP law a defense to cyberbullying?